nya3jp/tast/docs/quickstart.md

 Now, let's modify the test.
 In your Chrome OS checkout, go to `src/platform/tast-tests/src/chromiumos/tast/local/bundles/cros/ui` and open `chrome_login.go` (for convenience, there's also a `local_tests` symlink at the top of `tast-tests`).
-The `ChromeLogin` function here will run directly on the test device.
+The `testChromeLogin` function here will run directly on the test device.

-At the end of the function, add the following code:
+At the end of the anonymous function inside `testChromeLogin`, add the following code:

 ```go
 if _, err = cr.NewConn(ctx, "https://www.google.com/"); err != nil {